 Today’s students are digital nomads.
-Technology doesn’t only come easy to them – it’s where they want to interact.
+Technology doesn’t just come easy to them – it’s where they want to interact.
 If colleges and universities want to improve student engagement and retention, they need to be where they are – online.
 Moreover, they need to cater to their online expectations.
 This means speed, accessibility, and personalization.

 This is where live chat and supporting chatbots come into play.
-This blog will look at the top 5 reasons why higher education institutions need to adopt live chat and chatbots if they want to acquire, engage, and retain today’s students.
+This blog will look at the benefits of live chat in higher ed and why colleges and universities must adopt these technologies if they want to acquire, engage, and retain today’s students.
 Let’s dive straight in.

 Every support team’s main objective is to please its customers, whether they be students or patients.
 To do so, they must offer them communication channels that they prefer and simply put – students prefer live chat.
 A survey of Gen Z and Millennials found that 60% “hate calling people”, while 75% of people prefer live chat over any other channel.

 Phone support is less accessible to students, coupled with anticipated wait times and often limited scheduled availability.
 On the other hand, live chat is more accessible to students owing to its digital nature.
 It also typically has lower response times because agents can concurrently respond to multiple chats.
 Higher ed live chat is the most effective support channel, and is far less expensive than phone.

 With the introduction of chatbots, wait times can be eliminated entirely.
 Not only can chatbots respond immediately to students, but they can also handle unlimited chats.
 Chatbots can resolve many types of inquiries entirely without human intervention, allowing for the introduction of 24/7 support that further increases their availability to students.
 When handling more complex issues, bots can be used to initiate chats and then pass students seamlessly to a live agent for additional support.